Frogvall/dnd5e-misc/Champions of Azeroth/Races/Champions of Juju.md

 #### Blessing of Nalorakk

-You weapon attacks score a critical on a roll of 19 or 20.
+Your weapon attacks score a critical on a roll of 19 or 20.
 If you have an increased critical range from another source, instead increase it by one.

 #### Blessing of Pa'ku